mifuneson/cloud-dw-tools/README.md

 3. **Upload the ETL json** file to your S3 bucket.

 4. **Configure the lambda function:**

-	a. create a new lambda function in AWS
+	1. create a new lambda function in AWS

-	b.
-Function Code:
+	2. Function Code:
 		* select "Python 2.7" Runtime
 		* choose "Upload a file from S3"
 			* S3 Link URL: copy the URL of the execution library in #2 of the initial setup - "https://s3-us-west-1.amazonaws.com/s3_bucket_name/redshift_exec_script.zip"

-	c.
-Handler: "exec_redshift_prod_s3_v3.exec_query"
+	3. Handler: "exec_redshift_prod_s3_v3.exec_query"

-	d.
-Environment Variables:  you should have the following environment variables **s3_bucket_name** : the name of your AWS s3 bucket **connStringJSON** : the name of the connection string JSON object uploaded to the s3 bucket in the Step #3 of the initial setup
+	4. Environment Variables:  you should have the following environment variables **s3_bucket_name** : the name of your AWS s3 bucket **connStringJSON** : the name of the connection string JSON object uploaded to the s3 bucket in the Step #3 of the initial setup
 		**querySpecJSON** : the name of the ETL commands JSON objecti you uploaded to s3 in Step #3 above

-	e.
-Basic Settings:
+	5. Basic Settings:
 			set Memory to at least 512 MB.
 1GB or higher is recommended set Timeout to at least 2 mins.
 3-4mins is recommended to larger ETL commands

-	f.
-Execution Role: whatever execution role your AWS admin is configured.
+	6. Execution Role: whatever execution role your AWS admin is configured.

-	g.
-Network: please refer to your AWS admin for approriate VPC,Subnets and Security Groups (if needed) config settings to access your dataabase server
+	7. Network: please refer to your AWS admin for approriate VPC,Subnets and Security Groups (if needed) config settings to access your dataabase server

 5. **To Schedule recurring execution of the script**, select appropriate Cloudwatch Event Triggers on Designer card.
  (You will need to configure such triggers if you have not already done so).